ace-design/git-merge-adv/python_case_studies/readme.md

-# Java Merge Case Studies
+# Python Merge Case Studies

 ## Rationale

 Analysis of case studies from credible, and well-developed projects help us obtain quality results that we can use to further support our project development.

-Our focus on Java will provide us with specific syntax that we can use to develop a lower level algorithm.
+Our secondary focus on Python will provide us with specific syntax that we can use to develop a slightly higher level algorithm than our previous Java one.

 ## Pre-requisites: